How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural Networks: Related work

-There are two approaches in recent work to evaluate explanations.
-The first subjective approach consists in putting the human at the heart of the process, either by explicitly asking for human feedback, or by indirectly measuring the performance of the human/model duo \cite{lage2019evaluation, NIPS2009_3700, narayanan2018humans} such as the ITR transfer information rate \cite{schmidt2019quantifying}.
-Nevertheless, human intervention sometimes brings undesirable effects.
-The work of \cite{adebayo2018sanity} illustrated an example of possible confirmation bias.
+In order to measure these different properties, there are two main approaches currently used.
+The first subjective approach consists in putting the human at the heart of the process, either by explicitly asking for human feedback \cite{Selvaraju_2019, ribeiro2016i, lundberg2017unified}, or by indirectly measuring the performance of the human/classifier duo \cite{lage2019evaluation, NIPS2009_3700, narayanan2018humans, schmidt2019quantifying}.
+Nevertheless, human intervention sometimes brings undesirable effects, including a possible confirmation bias \cite{adebayo2018sanity}.

-In the context of computer vision, a second approach has emerged and consists of using the model, allowing for objective quantitative measures.
-These measures essentially aim to measure two properties: \fidelity~and \stability.
-Regarding \fidelity, \cite{samek2015evaluating} were the first to propose a measure based on the change of pixels, by comparing the drop in score when the pixels of interest are inverted.
-Several variants exist.
-ROAR \cite{hooker2018benchmark} allowing to ensure that the drop in score does not come from a change in distribution by re-training the model.
-IROF \cite{rieger2020irof} which requires low resources to be calculated.
-This correlation between the attributions for each pixel and the difference in the prediction score when they are modified can be measured according to Equation \ref{eq:fidelity} from \cite{aggregating2020}.
+A second type of approaches has also started to emerge specifically for computer vision applications.
+The main idea is to build objective proxy tasks that a good explanation must be able to solve.
+These measures aim to evaluate explanations based on two properties: \fidelity~and \stability.
+The first method to measure \fidelity~was first proposed in \cite{samek2015evaluating} based on estimating the drop in prediction score resulting from deleting pixels deemed important by an explanation method.
+To ensure that the drop in score does not come from a change in distribution, ROAR\cite{hooker2018benchmark} was proposed which re-train a classifier model between each deletion step.
+This boils down to measuring the correlation between the attributions for each pixel and the difference in the prediction score when they are modified and has been clearly formalized \cite{yeh2019infidelity, aggregating2020, rieger2020irof}.
+Nevertheless, it should be noted that the different fidelity metrics proposed requires defining a baseline state which might favor explainability methods that internally relies on the same baseline \cite{sturmfels2020visualizing}.

-Where $f$ is a predictor, $g$ an explanation function, $x$ a point of interest, $S$ a subset of indices of $x$ and $\bar{x}$ a baseline reference.
-The choice of a proper baseline is still an active area of research \cite{sturmfels2020visualizing}.

-For \stability, there are two measures which consist in calculating the sensibility of the explanation around a point of interest \cite{yeh2019infidelity, ancona2017better, aggregating2020}.
-In particular, we find $S_{avg}$ the average sensitivity of the explanation.
-Formally, in a neighborhood of points of radius $r$ around $x$, giving a distance between samples $\rho$, and $D$ a distance between explanations:

-Up to our knowledge, several necessary properties do not have an associated measure, notably \consistency~and \representativity.
-Indeed, a model that overfitted can give a faithful and stable explanation, but specific to a given input, and therefore not general.
-In the same way, an explanation, can be faithful, stable and inconsistent.

-We propose an approach involving cross-validation on explanations to evaluate these properties through two new global measures : the Relative Consistency $ReCo$ and the Mean Generalization $MeGe$.